8th Marine Regiment: Global war on terrorism

 8th Marines deployed in support of Operation Iraqi Freedom in the February 2005.
 They operated around the city of Fallujah, Iraq.
 The Marines secured the city ahead of the December 2005 national elections.

 8th Marines redeployed to Iraq in January 2009, taking over responsibility for the western Al-Anbar province from the 5th Marines.
 During this period, RCT-8 continued and completed the major retrograde of equipment out of Iraq, and also continued civil affairs operations to stabilize the Area of Operation.
 Due to the drawdown of forces throughout the country, RCT-8's deployment was cut short and they were ordered to redeploy home in September 2009, instead of their original departure date of January 2010.
 According to CBS News, the regiment had one of the highest casualty rates during its 2009 deployment.

 On 7 January 2011, the Department of Defense officially announced that RCT-8 would be deploying in early 2011 to Afghanistan for approximately one year in support of Operation Enduring Freedom.

 Deactivation

 8th Marine Regiment was deactivated in January 2021 as part of a restructuring of the Corps.
+1st Battalion 8th Marines however, as the battalion within 8th Marines that had taken the most casualties across its existence, was kept active and reassigned to the 6th Marine Regiment, deploying later that year for the evacuation of Americans and allies from Kabul, Operation Allies Refuge.